Last update: version 1.3.0 – August 2025)

 Selected or unselected

-Each record has a checkbox called “Selected”.
-This checkbox helps you make a selection of records to move to a jukebox, print labels for or export to a list.
-You can use the filter pull down menu “Only Selected” for that purpose.
-For making multiple selections quickly you can click the checkboxes in the column “Sel” in the listbox.
+Each record has a checkbox called “Selected” (column “Sel” in the Collection List).
+It’s only functionality is helping you make a quick selection of records to do something with, like move to a jukebox, print labels for or export to a list.
+You can use the pull down menu “Only Selected” for that purpose.

-Labels for your jukebox
+Title strips / labels for your jukebox

 Importing a CSV file